QuarkChain/goquarkchain/TPS.md

 [Copy the complete output from `stats` here.
 It should capture the cluster configuration and at least 10 minute continuous samples (60 rows) with at least one sample showing the TPS claimed above.]
 ```

+**Cluster Configurations**
+[Provide the link to the cluster config file (cluster_config_template.json, checked in to your forked repo) used in your clusters.
+If deployer is used, please provide deployConfig.json as well (password is not needed).]

 **Additional Comment**

 [If you have special setup, e.g., running a single cluster over multiple machines, the above questionnaire might not fit.
 Note down